RozWelch/CareHub-Project4-2023/README.md

 * Fixed bugs:
     * When initial commit was made, it failed as I had divergent branches, there was remote work that was not local.
 I found the answer on Slack.
 I integrated the remote changes by using the 'git config pull.rebase false' command to tell git how to merge the changes 'git pull' command to get the changes from the local branch, and then it was possible to 'git push' my commit.

+    * When site was deployed to Heroku, the css file was not linking.
+After speaking with tutor support, a workaround was that in the env.py file add a var DEV,  with a value of '1', then DEBUG was set to DEBUG = 'DEV' in os.environ.
+Then disable collect static variable was removed from Heroku vars.
+The deployed site then ran with css working.

 * No known unfixed bugs